 - 1. Elimination: Remove the hazard, the communicable disease, from the workplace.
-These include: - Support public health's delivery of routine childhood immunizations. - Support public health's delivery of immunizations/vaccinations for emerging diseases (e.g., SARS, H1N1, COVID-19, etc.) to suppress viral transmission in the community as a whole. - Public Health Orders aimed to restrict hazardous environments both work and school. - 2.
-Engineering controls: Contain the hazard or reduce the risk with an engineered control.
+These include: - Support public health's delivery of routine childhood immunizations. - Support public health's delivery of immunizations/vaccinations for emerging diseases (e.g., SARS, H1N1, COVID-19, etc.) to suppress viral transmission in the community as a whole. - Public Health Orders aimed to restrict hazardous environments both work and school.

+- 2. Engineering controls: Contain the hazard or reduce the risk with an engineered control.
 These include: - Provision of barriers (such as plexiglass when supported by public health) as per public health guidance and where deemed necessary. - Well maintained ventilation systems as per Ministry of Education guidance.
 The district continues to run mechanical systems longer, let in more outside air, and maximize occupant control. - Upgrading indoor air filtration with MERV 13 air filters (where possible). - Placement or installation of hand sanitation stations. - 3.
 Administrative controls: Reduce the risk through organizational processes, procedures, or behaviour changes of employees and/or students.
-These include: - Promote health awareness and encourage staff/students/visitors to stay home when sick. - Remind staff and students to respect the personal space of others. - Reinforce diligent respiratory etiquette for coughs and sneezes. - Reinforcement of diligent hand hygiene and provide supplies as appropriate for the setting. - Clean general facility surfaces, high touch surfaces, and shared equipment. - Adhere to occupancy limits indoors in large gathering spaces (e.g., post in gyms, auditoriums) or in all staff spaces based on commonsense limits which avoid overcrowding. - Communicate information on hazards and controls to staff, students, parents, and visitors as well as signage of expected actions or required procedures. - 4.
+These include: - Promote staff and students staying home when sick and if they have a fever and/or are not feeling well enough to participate fully in their usual activities. - Promote health awareness and encourage staff/students/visitors to stay home when sick. - Send home staff or students who Develop Symptoms of COVID- 19 or other Communicable Diseases While at School/Work. - Remind staff and students to respect the personal space of others. - Reinforce diligent respiratory etiquette for coughs and sneezes. - Reinforcement of diligent hand hygiene and provide supplies and check daily. - Clean general facility surfaces, high touch surfaces, and shared equipment. - Maintain occupancy limits indoors in large gathering spaces (e.g., post in gyms, auditoriums) or in all staff spaces based on commonsense limits which avoid overcrowding. - Communicate by providing information on hazards and controls to staff, students, parents, and visitors as well as signage of expected actions or required procedures. - 4.
 Personal protective equipment (PPE) reduces risk of contact with infectious agents.
 These include: - The use of three layer masks or disposable non-medical masks is a personal choice of all occupants.
 See Appendix E: How to Wear a Face Mask. - Disposable non-medical face masks for certain occupational tasks e.g., first aid, etc. See Procedure for First Aid Treatment During COVID-19 - Face shields or goggles (as needed for occupational task e.g., spitting behaviour or an additional COVID-19 specific measure). - Gloves as needed by occupational task (e.g., first aid, personal care, etc.).
 See Appendix F: Donning and Doffing of Gloves Procedure - Gowns as needed by occupational task (e.g., personal care)